Dominican Republic Citizenship by Descent (Through Parents)

 4. Certificate Delivery

-Within weeks, you receive two original Dominican long-form birth certificates (legalized with apostille), ready for your cédula and passport application.
+Within weeks (in straightforward cases), you receive two original Dominican long-form birth certificates (legalized with apostille), ready for your cédula and passport application.
 Everything is handled remotely — no consulate visit required.

 For step-by-step requirements, see our guide to documents for Dominican birth transcription .